chrislambert-ky/analysis-ky-roadclosures/README.md

 - Feature list #1 choice: Read multiple data files (JSON, CSV, Excel, etc.)
 - Feature list #2 choice: Clean the data and perform a pandas merge, then calculate some new values based on the new data set.
 - Feature list #3 choice: Make 3 matplotlib (or another plotting library) visualizations to display your data.
-- Feature list #3 optonal: I may use Tableau if I have time.
+- Feature list #3 optional: I may use Tableau if I have time.
 - Feature list #4 choice: Utilize a Python virtual environment and include instructions in your README on how the user should set one up
 - Feature list #4 optional: I may build a custom data dictionary if I have time.
 - Feature list #5 choice: Annotate my code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.